Sears has been quietly closing more stores than it said it would -- here's the list

 Sears, which owns both Sears and Kmart stores, has been notifying local media of the additional closures over the last several weeks.

-Most of the stores on the new list will start liquidation sales in April and close in July, though some will shut down in August.
+Most of the stores on the new list will start liquidation sales in April and close in July.

-Over the last month, the list of additional closures has grown from about five stores to more than two dozen.

-Seritage Growth Properties, a company that owns more than 235 Sears and Kmart stores, is behind several of the closures, as Business Insider reported Sunday.
-Sears CEO Eddie Lampert is chairman of Seritage Growth Properties.
+Sears didn’t immediately respond to a request for comment on how many more closures will occur this year.

 We compiled a list of the additional closures that the company has revealed so far, and will update this list as we learn of more locations that will shut down.